wmorgan/dcos-docs/1.7/usage/tutorials/nginx/index.md

 }
 ```

+Here's how the above `options.json` file configures our NGINX docker container:
+* `cpus`: This parameter configures the number of CPU share to allocate to NGINX.
+* `mem`: This parameter configures the amount of RAM to allocate to NGINX.
+* `bridge`: This parameter configures whether the container should use `BRIDGE` mode networking or not.
+If this parameter is false, NGINX will be launched using `HOST` mode networking for docker.
+For more details, please refer to [Docker documentation](https://docs.docker.com/).
-Using above `options.json` file we are going to spin up a NGINX docker container using 1 CPU (`cpus` param), 1024 MB RAM (`mem` param), using docker `BRIDGE` mode networking (`bridge` param).
-We are also configuring a URL to an archive of static website that we would like to serve using NGINX, specified via `contentUrl` param.
-And, `contentDir` param is the name of the directory that gets created when the `contentUrl` file is download and uncompressed.
+* `contentUrl`: This parameter is the URL to a file archive of a static website that we would like to serve using NGINX.
+* `contentDir`: This parameter is the name of the directory that gets created when the file specified using `contentUrl` is downloaded and uncompressed.

 Next, we are going to install nginx using this `options.json` file: